-The San Diego County Registrar of Voters is committed to ensuring that voters can exercise their right to vote in a safe, secure and accessible manner during the 2020 Presidential General Election.
+The San Diego County Registrar of Voters is committed to ensuring that voters can exercise their right to vote in a safe, secure and accessible manner during the April 6, 2021 Special Primary, 79th State Assembly Election.

-In light of the COVID-19 pandemic, every registered voter in California will receive a ballot in the mail for the upcoming election.
+In light of the COVID-19 Pandemic, every active registered voter in the 79th State Assembly District will receive a ballot in the mail for the upcoming election.